kettek/submodules-install/README.md

     npm i submodules-install --save

-Add an array of strings using glob syntax:
+Add an array of strings using glob syntax to your `package.json`:

     "submodules": [
       "my_subdir/*",